 Breaking a lease is rarely a simple matter and in some situations, it’s simply unavoidable.
 Regardless of the reason, if you aren’t careful, you could end up suffering a wide range of negative consequences.

 If you’re lucky, your landlord might be understanding.
-Ideally, he/she will work with you to figure out a mutually beneficial solution.
+Ideally, they will work with you to figure out a mutually beneficial solution.

 Alternatively, if your landlord isn’t sympathetic and you don’t have legal grounds to break your lease, you might end up having to pay rent for whatever time is left.